AmirPasalic/postgres-performance-test/Docs/CLI.md

 ## CLI Introduction
-This project has its own CLI which helps in automating task like: setup db, run performance test, open test results cleanup db and env and so on.
+This project has its own CLI which helps in automating task like: setup db, run performance test, open test results, cleanup db and env and so on.
 The CLI is supposed to used to fully run and test the queries and the impact.

 ## ppt CLI